mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-anomaly-p1.md

 Black dots are data points, red is moving average, blue is three-sigma range around moving average.
 Values that fall off the range are considered anomalous.

 There are several problems visible on the graph.
 It's not possible to calculate ranges until there is enough data to fill calculation window.
-Bottom blue line is below 0 which doesn't make sence because socket close frequency can't go below 0.
-It's caused by non-gaussian distribution of data.
+Bottom blue line is below 0 which doesn't make sense because socket close frequency can't go below 0.
+It's caused by non-Gaussian distribution of data.
 Moving average and three-sigma range doesn't return to normal values until spike leaves the window.

 [Exponentially-weighted moving average](http://en.wikipedia.org/wiki/EWMA_chart) is based on the similar principle but it produces ranges from the beginning and recovers from anomalies faster: